 Simple, right?
 Get started on the steps above by first building out your sales page.
 Take your time to really secure what it is you are offering and feel confident in your value.
 I want to hear your successes in the comments below!

-You might also enjoy this epic blog post about selling WordPress maintenance plans to brand new clients.
+Now that you know how to transition your current clients into recurring revenue, check out this epic blog post about selling WordPress maintenance plans to brand new clients.